thad0ctor/llama-server-launcher/Readme.md

-# llama-server-launcher
+# Llama.cpp Server Launcher

-**A user-friendly GUI (Tkinter) to easily configure and launch the `llama.cpp` HTTP server, manage model configurations, set environment variables, and generate launch scripts.**
+**A user-friendly GUI (Tkinter) to easily configure and launch the `llama.cpp` server, manage model configurations, set environment variables, and generate launch scripts.**

 This python script provides a comprehensive graphical interface for `llama.cpp`'s server, simplifying the managing of command-line arguments and models.